Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 1. They Are Prehistoric Animals

-Today, these pajama-striped beauties look like modern ponies or stocky horses.
+Today, these pyjama-striped beauties look like modern ponies or stocky horses.
 Don’t be fooled, though—they are actually quite prehistoric.
-They were around long before humans' ancestords had gathered in communities large enough to be considered towns.
+They existed long before modern humans arrived on Earth.

 During this era, proto-horses galloped about.
 They were so small that any attempt to saddle and ride one would have, frankly, squashed the animal.
 But from these dainty ancestors came all that neighs today.
 Zebras were “born” as a distinct species when they broke away from this group four million years ago.